hittnikash/BrewMaster/README.md

 <b>README:</b>
 For the Code Louisville project I decided to make a web app showcasing one of my faviorite hobbies, homebrewing.
 I had a few struggles with this project.
 The first issue I had is the amount of time it took me to decide on a project.
 I had started on a few different projects which eventually came to a halt in favor of the brewing app.
-Open APIs played a part in this decision.
-Finding the right API for my app was half the struggle.
+Open APIs played a huge part in this decision.
+Finding the right API for my app was half the battle.

+<b>Attention Reviewers:<b> Thank you for taking the time to review my project.
+My api key for cocktailDB was sent with the project submission.

 <b>Features:</b>
 My project was built with a mobile first approach, starting with a streamlined design for small devices and scaled up using  media queries to alter the layouts for bigger devices.